You are desperate to get your chores completed, but your toddler will not leave you alone!

 Toddlers need constant mental stimulation.
 Constant stimulation might be in the form of:

-Without stimulation, your toddler will get frustrated, and they will show frustration in many different ways.
+Without stimulation, your toddler will get frustrated and show frustration in many different ways.

-It is important as a parent to give your toddler the mental stimulation they need.
-If you are not taking care of that, then your toddler may respond by constantly demanding your attention.
+It is essential as a parent to give your toddler the mental stimulation they need.
+If you are not taking care of that, your toddler may respond by constantly demanding your attention.

 Child Attention Seeking Symptoms

 Let’s take a look at some examples of attention-seeking behavior in toddlers.
-Some are positive, some are negative, and some are just point blank charming!
+Some are positive, some are negative, and some are point-blank charming!

 Excessive Crying